 Slide 14 – Transaction Flow of a Mass Transition

-Earlier we discussed most of the transactions involved in a mass transition event, now let’s review the sequencing of the transactions.
+Earlier in the module, we discussed most of the transactions involved in a mass transition event.
+Now we will review the sequencing of the transactions.
 First let’s establish the market participants involved… ERCOT, the TDSP, the POLR CR, and the Defaulting CR.

 The first transaction to initiate the mass transition process is the 814_03 TS Enrollment Notification Request transaction sent from ERCOT to the appropriate TDSP.
-This acts as a normal 814_03 Enrollment Request transaction, only ERCOT initiates the transaction and it is coded with a TS indicating this is a result of a transition event.
+This appears as a standard 814_03 Enrollment Request transaction; however,only ERCOT can initiate the “TS” transaction resulting in the initiation of the Mass transition event.

-Once the TDSP receives the 814_03, they will generate an 814_04 Enrollment Notification Response scheduling transaction confirming the mass transition date.
+Once the TDSP receives the 814_03 “TS”, they will generate an 814_04 Enrollment Notification Response scheduling transaction confirming the mass transition date.

-ERCOT then sends initiating transactions to both the POLR CR, the 814_14 Drop Enrollment Request confirming the mass transition date, and to the Defaulting CR, the 814_11 Drop Response ending the relationship on the mass transition effective date.
+ERCOT then sends corresponding scheduling transactions to the POLR CR, as an 814_14 Drop Enrollment Request confirming the mass transition date; and to the Defaulting CR as an 814_11 Drop Response ending the relationship on the mass transition effective date.

 The TDSPs send 867_02 Historical Usage transactions to ERCOT who will forward to the new POLR REP.

-With the meter reads obtained on the Mass Transition Date, the TDSPs will send the 867_03 Final transaction to ERCOT who will forward to the defaulting CR as the final invoice ending the relationship with the customer.

-The initial meter reads are sent from the TDSP to ERCOT via the 867_04 transaction who then forwards to the new POLR REP establishing the relationship with the customer.
+Once the meter read is obtained by the TDSP on the Mass Transition Date, the TDSP will send the 867_03 Final transaction to ERCOT who forwards to the defaulting CR as the final invoice ending the relationship with the customer.
+The same reading is sent from the TDSP to ERCOT via the 867_04 transaction as the Initial meter read, which is forwarded by ERCOT to the gaining POLR REP to establish a relationship with the customer.

 The final transaction in the process is the point to point 810_02 TDSP invoice from the TDSP to the Defaulting CR.

-In summary, there are 11 transactions between market participants to effectuate a mass transition event.
+In summary, there are 11 transactions between market participants to effectuate a mass transition event for a single ESIID.

 Conclusion

-Now let’s review your level of understanding of the mass transition process with a few checkpoint questions…
+Now that we have reached the end of the module, let’s review your level of understanding of the mass transition process with a few checkpoint questions…

 True or False: Only Large Service Providers are considered Provider of Last Resort ( POLR) REPs.
 False, Both Volunteer REPs and LSPs are considered to be POLR REPs.
 And a VREP is also considered to be an LSP in the process.